JuliaHPC/juliahpc.github.io/website/user_faq.md

 ## How can I force Julia to compile code for a heterogeneous cluster?

 Set [`JULIA_CPU_TARGET`](https://docs.julialang.org/en/v1.10-dev/manual/environment-variables/#JULIA_CPU_TARGET) to a value that is generic enough to cover all the types of CPUs that you're targeting.
+You can get the CPU target name for the current system with `Sys.CPU_NAME`.

 **Example:** `JULIA_CPU_TARGET="generic;skylake-avx512,clone_all;znver2,clone_all"`.